 The presumption, among both Star Wars fans and news outlets, was that this meant The Mandalorian Season 3 would premiere — alongside Ahsoka, Rangers of the New Republic, and The Book of Boba Fett — in December of next year.

-This evening, when Disney’s 2021 release schedule was unveiled, the third season of The Mandalorian, Ahsoka, and Rangers of the New Republic were notably absent.
+However, when Disney’s official 2021 release schedule was unveiled, the third season of The Mandalorian, Ahsoka, and Rangers of the New Republic were notably absent.

 Mandalorian casting details are up-in-the-air.

-Outside of confirmation that the “main character” — Din Djarin — will be back for The Mandalorian Season 3, no concrete casting details have been shared.
+As stated, titular Mandlaorian Din Djarin will be back for The Mandalorian Season 3.
+No concrete casting details outside of this have been shared at this time.

 Given how things ended with two major story arcs — Grogu (AKA The Child AKA Baby Yoda) and the Darksaber — in the Season 2 finale (Chapter 16: The Rescue), it seems likely that Bo-Katan Kryze (Katee Sackhoff) and her Nite Owl Mandalorian warriors, including Koska Reeves (Sasha Banks), and Luke Skywalker (CGI Mark Hamill in the finale/possibly Sebastian Stan in the future) could be back.